 - Broader Responsibilities: As QA roles expand across pre- and post-release phases, testers are expected to work more cross-functionally with development, DevOps, and data science teams – requiring both technical versatility and soft skills.

 - Cloud Skills and Testing: QA engineers should actively seek opportunities – whether through work projects, training, or self-learning – to build expertise in cloud platforms and cloud-native testing methods such as containerised testing, API testing for microservices, and automated monitoring.
-Developing these skills is essential to meet the growing demand for cloud environment testing, even if current roles don’t fully support it.
+Building these skills is crucial to keep pace with the rising demand for cloud-based testing, even if a current role does not fully leverage them.

 In Barden, we understand that each team, role, and requirement is unique.
-If you would like to discuss what tactics and approaches that would suit you, please feel free to contact Rachel McGuckian our Software QA Talent Advisory & Recruitment expert here in Barden (rachel.mcguckian@barden.ie); we’re where leaders go before they start looking for Software QA talent.
+If you would like to discuss what tactics and approaches would suit you, please feel free to contact Rachel McGuckian, our Software QA Talent Advisor & Recruiter here in Barden (rachel.mcguckian@barden.ie); we’re where leaders go before they start looking for Software QA talent.

-This information is accurate as per July 2025 and will be updated periodically.
+This information is accurate as per October 2025 and will be updated periodically.
 Data sources include Barden Proprietary Data, LinkedIn Analytics and other 3rd party data sources.
-If you have a request and would like real-time information to inform your hiring decisions contact Rachel McGuckian at rachel.mcguckian@barden.ie.